100 Florida Trails®

 The Historic Jungle Trail is an 8-mile sandy road on Orchid Island - a barrier island along the Indian River north of Vero Beach.
-The road, now on the National Registry of Historical Places, was built in the 1920's (formerly called the Orchid/Narrows Road) so citrus growers could move their produce.
-At the north, the trail starts off A1A at Pelican Island National Wildlife Refuge, and to the south it ends on A1A at Old Winter Beach Road.
-The well-maintained road through coastal hammock is open to cars, but lightly used with few cross-streets or driveways.
-The hard-packed sand is fine for fat-tire biking, with just a few soft spots.
+The road, now on the National Registry of Historical Places, was built in the 1920's for citrus growers to move their produce.
+To the north, the trail starts off A1A at Pelican Island National Wildlife Refuge - America's first Wildlife Refuge (more below).
+To the south, it ends at A1A at Old Winter Beach Road.
+The well-maintained road goes through coastal hammock and is open to cars, but lightly used with few cross-streets or driveways.
+The hard-packed sand is fine for most bikes, with just a few soft spots.
 (Map link and photos below.)

 Map link...
 Historic Jungle Trail

 End Points: A1A in Vero Beach (at Pelican Island National Wildlife Refuge, and at Old Winter Beach Rd.)

 Nearby points of interest: Pelican Island National Wildlife Refuge, Sebastian Inlet State Park, Captain Forster Hammock Preserve, Jones Pier Conservation Area

 The northern section starts at the Pelican Island National Wildlife Refuge Orientation Center.
 Leaving the Center, there may be more traffic for the first 1/2 mile, leading to the cut-off to the Pelican Island Viewing Area (some hike this section).
 Past the cut-off are fewer cars as the trail runs through a remote, natural area within the Refuge.
 After another 0.3 mile the road begins to parallel the Indian River, but the view mostly blocked by vegetation.